OSS-Java-Seminar-2023/CarPazar/README.md

 ### Premium Profile

 Premium profiles enjoy increased exposure for their car listings, leading to faster sales and a higher volume of potential buyers.
 This is ideal for sellers seeking maximum visibility for their cars, such as power sellers, dealerships, or individuals with a large inventory of cars to sell.
 Premium profiles help users gain a competitive edge and stand out in a crowded marketplace, ensuring their car listings are seen by more users.

-Premium profiles may be acquired through the accumulation of positive reviews by consistently offering excellent service or by reviewing a significant number of cars that you've bought.
-This rewards sellers for providing exceptional service and maintaining a high level of trust within the CarPazar community.

 ### Premium Listing